connorjardine/pipe_band_data_vis/README.md

 Please note that it is currently in a work in progress state.
 Some bugs may persist.

+# Technology

+The project is built around a NoSQL Cloud MongoDB Database.
+Flask and Python is used as middleware.

 # Installation

 1. Clone the app.